-Our Group's biomass materials manufacturing operations are carried out by our subsidiaries namely, HK Fibre Sdn Bhd, HK Kitaran Sdn Bhd and HK Palm Fibre Manufacturer Sdn Bhd.
+Our Group's biomass materials manufacturing operations are carried out by our subsidiaries, namely, HK Fibre Sdn Bhd, HK Kitaran Sdn Bhd and HK Palm Fibre Manufacturer Sdn Bhd.

-We treat and process coconut husks and EFBs utilising our proprietary production process to produce large quantities of high quality fibres at a competitive price.
-We exert stringent quality controls over our production processes and this has enabled us to produce quality coconut and oil palm fibres which are not only long, clean and fine, but has great uniformity and low oil content.
-As a testament to our commitment to quality, our subsidiary, HK Kitaran Sdn Bhd has been awarded the ISO 9001:2008.
+We treat and process coconut husks and oil palm EFB utilising our proprietary production process to produce large quantities of high quality fibres at a competitive price.
+We exert stringent quality controls over our production processes and this has enabled us to produce quality coconut and oil palm EFB fibres which are not only long, clean and fine, but has great uniformity and low oil content.
+As a testament to our commitment to quality, our subsidiaries, HK Kitaran Sdn Bhd and HK Palm Fibre Manufacturer Sdn Bhd have been awarded the ISO 9001:2008 accreditation.

-Currently, most of our oil palm fibres are exported overseas directly and/or through agents.
-The oil palm fibres are exported to China where it is mainly used as raw materials for the production of mattresses.
+Currently, most of our oil palm EFB fibres are exported overseas directly and/or through agents.
+The oil palm EFB fibres are exported to China where it is mainly used as raw materials for the production of mattresses.

-Meanwhile, we consume a large proportion of our own-produced coconut fibres through the manufacturing of our value-added products such as mattress fibre sheets and coconut peats.
-We have lined up various initiatives to innovate new manufacturing and processing technologies to produce various higher value-added products.
+Meanwhile, we consume a large proportion of our internally-produced coconut fibres through the manufacturing of our value-added products such as mattress fibre sheets and coconut peats.
+We have lined up various initiatives to innovate new manufacturing and processing technologies to produce various green and environmentally-friendly biomass value-added products.